 The tiny Greek island of Ikaria is one of the world’s so-called “blue zones,” geographic areas where the residents live longer than average, and are often healthier and happier.
 During COVID-19 lockdown, when tourism to the island ground to a halt, many of the residents of Ikaria found themselves facing significant financial hardship and many struggled to put food on the table or access basic, essential goods and services.
 With no access to pensions, COVID payments, or assistance, the residents of this tiny island faced unprecedented difficulties.

-I have family living on Ikaria and when I learned of the hardships they were experiencing, my wife Jaqui and I knew we had to act.
-We partnered with a group of four younger (aged 30 to 50) locals on the island who had cars: Jacqui and I purchased essential groceries and pantry supplies such as milk, vegetables, meat, pasta, rice, coffee, biscuits and bread, and the young men loaded them into their cars and distributed them all over the island.
+I have family living on Ikaria and when I learned of the hardships they were experiencing, my wife and I knew we had to act.
+We partnered with a group of four younger (aged 30 to 50) locals on the island who had cars: we purchased essential groceries and pantry supplies such as milk, vegetables, meat, pasta, rice, coffee, biscuits and bread, and the young men loaded them into their cars and distributed them all over the island.
 As many residents were also experiencing severe financial hardship, we were also able to arrange for the same group to hand out financial grants to those who had had their electricity and utilities cut off.
 On Sundays, we paid the local bakeries to supply free bread and pastries at the churches for everyone to access them.

 The business success of GJK Facility Services made it possible for my wife and I to support the residents of this tiny island when they were facing enormous need, and I am thankful once again for the opportunities this business has provided me with to give back to my community.